 Structure: Impact crusher uses high-speed rotating hammers or other impacting surfaces to fracture raw material against stationary impact plates inside the crusher chamber.

-Feed Size: Main impact crusher suit inputs up to 300 mm, while smaller variants accept 150 mm feeds.
+Feed Size: Main impact crushers suit feed sizes up to 300 mm, while smaller variants accept 150 mm feeds.
 Larger sizes and capacities available with tertiary and quaternary crushers.

 Applications: Ideal for soft to medium-hard rocks with lower strength like limestone, gypsum, shale and clay.
 Also suitable for abrasive, non-abrasive and dry/wet materials.